bigpreshy/Docusaurus_test/docs/curl.md

 curl -O https://documentwrite.dev/wp-content/uploads/2021/08/document-write-logo.png
 ```

 Running the first command in your terminal will download the image with its as ***myimagename.png***.
-The second command will download with its name as ***document-write-logo.png*** which is the original file.
+The second command will download with its name as ***document-write-logo.png*** which is the original file's name.